evidence-dev/evidence/sites/docs/pages/reference/timezones.md

 - The date displayed is one day off from what you expected
 - Aggregating and grouping by time periods gives incorrect aggregate values

-Correctly handling timezones is essential to avoid this.
+Correctly handling timezones is essential to avoid these kind of problems.

 There are 4 contexts for timezones in Evidence.
-- [Database Timezones](#database-timezones) - Timezones stored explicitly or implicitly in databases containing columns with date and time information.
+- [Data Sources](#data-source-timezones) - Timezones stored explicitly or implicitly in databases containing columns with date and time information.
-- [Unified Data Cache Timezones](#unified-data-cache) - The timezone used in the data cache (always UTC).
+- [Unified Data Cache](#unified-data-cache) - The timezone used in the data cache (always UTC).
 - [Markdown Queries](#markdown-queries) - The timezone used by the Evidence SQL engine (default UTC, configurable).
 - [Component Display](#component-display) - The timezone used when displaying data on the page (default UTC, configurable).

-## Database Timezones
+## Data Source Timezones

 Most, but not all Evidence data sources have native date and time data types that support timezones.